GabrielNicolim/Front-End-Mentor/ResponsiveCard/README.md

 # ResponsiveCard

 ## About

-Minha solução para o desafio [Stats preview card component](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62), retirado do site [FrontEnd Mentor](https://www.frontendmentor.io/solutions).
+My solution to the [Stats preview card component](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62) challenge, taken from [FrontEnd Mentor](https://www.frontendmentor) .io/solutions).

 ## View

-Para vizualizar o projeto abra o arquivo `index.html` em seu navegador ou clique neste [link](https://gabrielnicolim.github.io/ResponsiveCard/)
+To view the project open the `index.html` file in your browser or click on this [link](https://gabrielnicolim.github.io/Front-End-Mentor/ResponsiveCard/)